Western painting

 The history of Western painting represents a continuous, though disrupted, tradition from antiquity until the present time.
-Until the mid-19th century it was primarily concerned with representational and Classical modes of production, after which time more modern, abstract and conceptual forms gained favor.
+Until the mid-19th century it was primarily concerned with representational and traditional modes of production, after which time more modern, abstract and conceptual forms gained favor.

 Initially serving imperial, private, civic, and religious patronage, Western painting later found audiences in the aristocracy and the middle class.
 From the Middle Ages through the Renaissance painters worked for the church and a wealthy aristocracy.
 Beginning with the Baroque era artists received private commissions from a more educated and prosperous middle class.
 The idea of "art for art's sake" began to find expression in the work of the Romantic painters like Francisco de Goya, John Constable, and J. M. W. Turner.
 During the 19th century commercial galleries became established and continued to provide patronage in the 20th century.

 Western painting reached its zenith in Europe during the Renaissance, in conjunction with the refinement of drawing, use of perspective, ambitious architecture, tapestry, stained glass, sculpture, and the period before and after the advent of the printing press.
 Following the depth of discovery and the complexity of innovations of the Renaissance, the rich heritage of Western painting continued from the Baroque period to Contemporary art.

 Pre-history

 The history of painting reaches back in time to artifacts from pre-historic artists, and spans all cultures.
 The oldest known paintings are at the Grotte Chauvet in France, claimed by some historians to be about 32,000 years old.
 They are engraved and painted using red ochre and black pigment and show horses, rhinoceros, lions, buffalo, mammoth, or humans often hunting.

-There are examples of cave paintings all over the world—in France, India, Spain, Portugal, China, Australia etc. There are many common themes throughout the different places that the paintings have been found; implying the universality of purpose and similarity of the impulses that might have inspired the artists to create the imagery.
+Prehistoric European cave paintings share common themes with other prehistoric paintings that have been found throughout the world; implying the universality of purpose and similarity of the impulses that might have inspired the artists to create the imagery.
 Various conjectures have been made as to the meaning these paintings had to the artists who made them.
 Prehistoric men may have painted animals to "catch" their soul or spirit in order to hunt them more easily, or the paintings may represent an animistic vision and homage to surrounding nature, or they may be the result of a basic need of expression that is innate to human beings, or they may be recordings of the life experiences of the artists and related stories from the members of their circle.